9hax/simpleticket/readme.md

 # SimpleTicket Ticket Management System

-SimpleTicket is a simple ticket system built using flask and wsgi.
+SimpleTicket is a simple ticket system built using python, flask and apache-wsgi.

-Its designed to be easy to use and set up, providiing a fast, easy and portable solution for smaller teams.
+Its designed to be easy to use and set up, providing a fast, easy and portable solution for smaller teams.

-It even runs on a [Raspberry Pi](https://raspberrypi.org)!

-WARNING!
-THIS IS NOT YET READY FOR PRODUCTION ENVIRONMENTS AS VERY BASIC FEATURES OF TICKET SYSTEMS ARE STILL MISSING.
+The code is designed to be very lightweight, allowing the ticket system to run with acceptable performance even on small single board computers like the RaspberryPi Zero.

 ## TODOS

-Better password resets
+Easier password resets

-Better Ticket UI

-Fix icon spacings in table

 ## Installation

 You can easily install SimpleTicket on any debian System using the provided install script.

-TODO: Fix DB errors right after installation and software updates.

-QUICK FIX: Run ``flask db upgrade && flask db migrate && flask db upgrade`` in /opt/simpleticket

 The default path for the installation is /opt/simpleticket and cannot be changed for now (If you implement this, please create a pull request and let me know!).